 These distinctions are claimed to capture causal relationships that are more "useful" and that figure in "better" explanations Woodward (2010).
-While these features do appear valued in various contexts of causal reasoning, there are interesting exceptions to this.
+While these features do seem to be valued in various causal reasoning situations, there are interesting exceptions to this.
 Unlike some claims (Waters 2007; Lynch et al. 2019), causes with value specificity do not always provide better explanations.
-Reasons for this include the fact that coarse-grained control can be preferred and that fine-grained control is impossible if the effect variable is strictly binary.
-Similar points can be made for variable specificity.3 Nevertheless, the claim that these causes support higher quality explanations is a significant motivation for studying and clarifying these distinctions.
+Reasons for this include the fact that coarse-grained control can be preferred and that fine-grained control is impossible if the effect variable is strictly binary.3 Similar points can be made for variable specificity.4 Nevertheless, the claim that these causes support higher quality explanations is a significant motivation for studying and clarifying these distinctions.

-3 Causes with material continuity: A new distinction Another distinction among causation, which has yet to receive attention in this literature, has to do with whether causal relationships have material continuity or not.
+3 Causes with material continuity: A new distinction Another distinction among types of causation, which has yet to receive attention in this literature, has to do with whether causal relationships have material continuity or not.
 Material continuity refers to a situation in which, the change in X that produces a change in Y is accompanied by the reliable transfer of material from X to Y. Examples of this include a ball rolling down an incline, blood traveling along a blood vessel, subatomic particles moving along a decay series, a carbon skeleton moving along a metabolic pathway, and an organism progressing through the steps of a developmental pathway.
+In some of these cases, the presence or absence of an object at a particular location (L_1) is causally relevant to its later presence or absence at another location (L_2) .
+In order for the ball to arrive at the bottom of an incline, it must first be located at the top.
+In other cases, it is not the location of the object, but the object's prior state (S_1) that is causally relevant to a later state (S_2) .

 As a more detailed example, consider the metamorphosis of a butterfly.
 The stages of this developmental process include the egg, larvae, pupa, and adult.
-While there are a number of factors involved in the transformation of the egg into an adult butterfly one important cause of this is the egg itself.
-The egg's presence in the right environment is a cause of its transformation into the most immediately downstream step and so on.
-This causal sequence involves counterfactual dependencies between the different forms that the organism takes on.
-The egg's presence is a cause of its transformation into a larvae, which is a cause of its transformation into a pupa, which is a cause of its transformation into an adult butterfly.
-Relatedly, controlling whether the egg is present or not, controls whether a downstream butterfly is produced or not-if the organism gets held up at any step, complete metamorphosis will not occur.
-This sequence of causal steps involves the flow of material, associated with an organism, from one step to the next.
-This is similar to metabolic pathways and factory assembly lines, in which some upstream substrate is converted into a series of downstream products.
-The substrate at each upstream step is causally relevant to creation of the most immediately downstream product and there is some material that reliably flows along this causal process.
+While there are a number of factors involved in the transformation of the egg into an adult butterfly one important cause of this is the presence of the initial egg itself.
+The egg's presence (in the right environment) is a cause of its transformation into the most immediately downstream step and so on.
+This causal sequence involves counterfactual dependencies between the different states that the organism is in.
+The egg's presence (or presence of the organism in the "egg" state) is a cause of its transformation into a larvae, which is a cause of its transformation into a pupa, which is a cause of its transformation into a nadult butterfly.
+Relatedly, controlling whether the initial egg is present or not, controls whether a downstream butterfly is produced or not-if the organism gets held up at any step, complete metamorphosis will not occur.
+This sequence of causal steps involves the flow of material that is associated with the organism-particular molecules, cells, and tissues, for example-from one step to the next.5 This is similar to metabolic pathways and factory assembly lines, in which some upstream